Lubos-source/CertificateStealer/README.md

 # CertificateStealer
-School Project - learning purpose !
+This is school Project - learning purpose !

+TO DO:
+Cut audio record of project specifications to just this project.